Short Animation | English | USA - UK

 Tagline: Beyond lust, beyond fear, beyond believable!

-Logline: Retelling the ancient Greek myth of Daphne and Apollo, this is the story of an extraordinary young beauty, Daphne who falls prey to a predator, Apollo.
+Logline: Retelling the ancient Greek myth of Daphne and Apollo, this is the story of extraordinary young beauty, Daphne who falls prey to a predator, Apollo.
 She is captured and forced to submit to his sexual assault.
 After her father, Ladon comes to rescue her, he leaves both her and her attacker in an unimaginable place.

 Writer/Director: Kenan Marlin